-Spriha Srivastava is the lead blog writer for World Markets Live at CNBC International, managing the coverage of the European trading day and breaking news for CNBC's live blog.
-She also writes regular news stories covering various aspects of macroeconomics across Europe and emerging markets for CNBC.com.
-She was previously a senior staff writer, Money Management at the Financial Times where she covered personal finance.
-Prior to that, Spriha spent four years at Thomson Reuters where she was one of the moderators for Global Markets Forum, a live forum for market professionals.
+Spriha Srivastava is the Deputy Digital News Editor for CNBC International.
+Previously, she was the lead writer for World Markets Live, CNBC's breaking news live blog.
+She regularly writes and edits news stories covering various aspects of macroeconomics across Europe and emerging markets for CNBC.com.
+In the past, Spriha has worked at at the Financial Times covering personal finance and Thomson Reuters where she was one of the moderators for Global Markets Forum, a live forum for market professionals.

 Follow Spriha on Twitter @spriha

-Our live blog tracked market reaction as a bullish edge returned to equities.
+Our live blog tracked reaction as US markets opened cautiously.

 CNBC looks at how the computer systems in F1 cars have made their way into regular vehicles.